Shared Flavors , Shared Memories

 Curious, I looked up its name in other languages.
 I have a habit of doing that with ingredients that surprise me.
 Learning what something is called elsewhere feels like tracing quiet lines between cultures.

-To my delight, I discovered that bear’s onion is known in Korea as myunginamul (명이나물).
+To my delight, I discovered that bear's onion is known in Korea as myeonginamul (명이나물).
 The name sounded familiar.
 When I asked my mother about it, her eyes lit up.

-In Korea, she told me, it’s considered a delicacy.
+In Korea, she told me, it's considered a delicacy.
 It grows wild on Ulleungdo (울릉도), a remote island in the East Sea, and is often preserved in soy sauce or prepared like kimchi.
-It’s served as banchan in gogigui (고기구이) settings such as samgyupsal (삼겹살), grilled pork belly, where its sharp, soy-cured bite cuts through the richness of the meat.
+It's served as banchan alongside samgyupsal — its sharp, soy-cured bite cuts through the richness of the meat.

-When I shared this with my husband, he mentioned casually that not far from where we live, there are entire fields of medvehagyma.
+When I shared this with my husband, he mentioned casually that not far from where we lived, there are entire fields of medvehagyma.
 I felt as if I had stumbled onto something hidden.
-It brought back a childhood thrill, the feeling of collecting chestnuts still warm inside their spiky shells.
-I found myself in the same focused rhythm, gathering bouquets of bear’s onion.
+It brought back a childhood thrill — the feeling of collecting chestnuts still warm inside their spiky shells.
+I found myself in the same focused rhythm, gathering bouquets of bear's onion.

 Two glass bowls filled with fresh green bear’s onion leaves sitting on a stovetop, with white tile backsplash in the background.